extism/rust-pdk/README.md

 ### More About Exports

 Adding the [plugin_fn](https://docs.rs/extism-pdk/latest/extism_pdk/attr.plugin_fn.html) macro to your function does a couple things.
-It exposes your function as an export and it handles some of the lower level ABI details that allow you to declare your Wasm function as if it were a normal rust function.
+It exposes your function as an export and it handles some of the lower level ABI details that allow you to declare your Wasm function as if it were a normal Rust function.
 Here are a few examples of exports you can define.

 ### Primitive Types

-A common thing you may want to do is pass some primitive rust data back and forth.
+A common thing you may want to do is pass some primitive Rust data back and forth.
 The [plugin_fn](https://docs.rs/extism-pdk/latest/extism_pdk/attr.plugin_fn.html) macro can map these types for you:

 > **Note**: The [plugin_fn](https://docs.rs/extism-pdk/latest/extism_pdk/attr.plugin_fn.html) macro uses the [convert crate](https://github.com/extism/extism/tree/main/convert) to automatically convert and pass types across the guest / host boundary.